Kingdom Advancement Grants

 Trinity provides multiple grants ranging from $2,500 to $50,000, depending upon fund availability.
 These funds are primarily the result of the faithful weekend giving of Trinity attendees, and are available via this Request for Proposal to Trinity’s global partners.
 These funds are also available to Trinity members actively involved in non-Trinity global witness.
 Priority will be given to strategic breakthrough proposals focusing on expanding the ministry footprint in partnership with Trinity attendees.
 Proposals that envision the Gospel being shared and demonstrated with unreached, unengaged, and marginalized groups are valued.
 Intentional leadership development strategies for the next generation, women, and leadership teams will be positively considered.

-Our prayer is that together we will continue to proclaim and demonstrate the life-giving power of the Gospel around the world, especially among the lesser reached, the marginalized, and the oppressed.
+May we continue to proclaim and demonstrate the life-giving power of the Gospel, in us and through our joint ministry, seeing an increasing number of transformational communities, especially among the lesser reached, the marginalized, and the oppressed.

 For more information, or to be part of this adventure, write email@example.com.